JoaopauloRM700/ModelCyberIARTES/README.md

 ### ⚙️ Running the Similarity Removal and Transcription

 To execute the transcription process, run the `main.py` script.
-This script utilizes the OpenAI GPT-3.5 Turbo model to generate transcriptions for a set of input documents.
+This script utilizes the Groq Meta Llama 3 8B model to generate transcriptions for a set of input documents.
 Adjust the paths in the `input_folder` and `output_folder` variables according to your project structure.

 ```bash
 python main.py